Contact Information Contact Information

 Nature in the City works with neighborhoods across the community to help connect people and wildlife to nearby nature.
 With the City’s redesign of the park at Vine Drive and Lemay Avenue, an opportunity popped up for Nature in the City to explore ways to create a neighborhood nature connection in the new park (area shown in orange below).

-On June 28, Nature in the City hosted a Speak Up and Play! event at Legacy Church to find out:
+In June 2018, Nature in the City hosted a Speak Up and Play! event at Legacy Church to find out:

 - if there was community interest in a nature connection, and

 - what kinds of features neighbors might be interested in to connect to nature.

 Postcard invitations were sent to nearby neighborhoods and businesses, announcements were made on neighborhood Nextdoor websites, and flyers were circulated to get the word out about the event.
 About 45 community members stopped by throughout the evening to enjoy tacos, play, and share their thoughts.

 Learn more in the Nature in the City presentation from the June 28 event here.

 When asked what features they would like to include, neighbors shared the following ideas:

 Thanks for Speaking Up Online!